Facts

 Practicalities

-• Getting there: From Jakarta, take the toll road to Bandung and continue beyond to the end of the toll at Cileunyi.
+- Getting there: For domestic flights from or to West Java, such as the airport in Bandung, we recommend Baolau.
+From Jakarta, take the toll road to Bandung and continue beyond to the end of the toll at Cileunyi.
 Follow signs to Garut and then on to your chosen starting point.
 Primajasa buses to Garut leave from Jakarta’s Lebak Bulus and Cililitan bus depot frequently during the day (journey time between 4 hrs and 6 hrs) and there are angkots between Garut and the main roads on both sides of the mountain.
 You should be able to arrange ojeks to any of the starting points.

 Local Average Monthly Rainfall (mm):